-Sales to Horizon Power Systems ("Horizon"), one of the Company's domestic distributors, BPC Engineering ("BPC"), one of the Company's Russian distributors, and E-Finity Distributed Generation, LLC ("E-Finity"), one of the Company's domestic distributors, accounted for 25%, 13% and 11%, respectively, of revenue for the first quarter of Fiscal 2015.
-Sales to Horizon and E-Finity accounted for 23% and 20%, respectively, of revenue for the first quarter of Fiscal 2014.
+Sales to Horizon Power Systems ("Horizon"), one of the Company's domestic distributors and Industrias Energeticas, S.A. de C.V., one of the Company's Mexican distributors, accounted for 22% and 10%, respectively, of revenue for the first quarter of Fiscal 2016.
+Sales to Horizon, BPC Engineering ("BPC"), one of the Company's Russian distributors, and E-Finity Distributed Generation, LLC ("E-Finity"), one of the Company's domestic distributors, accounted for 25%, 13% and 11%, respectively, of revenue for the first quarter of Fiscal 2015.